 Round Igloo beverage coolers are commonly used for mash tuns, and they work great.
 You heat some water to about 165° or 170° F, then pour in your grains and stir.
 Adding the grains brings the water temp down to a good mash range, between 150° and 160°, but beyond that there isn’t much control.

 You can’t beat the convenience of the kettle and steamer insert.
 The insert serves as a false bottom to contain the grains and also provides a buffer between the heat source and grain to prevent scorching.
 The grain can be stirred regularly and the temperature can be monitored and adjusted as needed.

-What I do is heat water in the steamer pot, put the steamer insert in there too, once my water is a little above my desired mashing temp, say about 10 degrees or so, I pour my milled grain into the water.
+Heat water in the steamer pot, put in the steamer insert.
+Once the water is a little above the desired mash temp, about 10 degrees or so, pour the milled grain into the water.

 Regularly stir the grain and check the temp of the grain bed in random areas to make sure your keeping them at a consistent temperature throughout.

 After an hour at your maintained temperature you’re ready to transfer the mash water to the brew kettle.
 You might need a little help with this.
-What I do is raise the grain basket and let it drain as much as possible, then I hang it on my brew pot, as shown in the photo to the left.
+Raise the grain basket and let it drain as much as possible, then hang it on your brew pot, as shown in the photo below.
 It will continue to drain there.

 Now, pour the mash water over the grain bed so it drains into the brew pot.
 This will help filter the mash water.